greenhas/spg_website/content/Communities/a-surprising-non-apology.md

 title: "a surprising (but ultimately damning) non-apology"
 tags: ["macro","Communities","The Church of Jesus Christ of Latter-day Saints"]
 ---
-Earlier today, The Church of Jesus Christ of Latter-day Saints released a statemnt announcing that:
+Earlier today, The Church of Jesus Christ of Latter-day Saints released a statement announcing that:

 > The Church of Jesus Christ of Latter-day Saints and its affiliated investment manager, Ensign Peak Advisors, Inc., have settled a matter with the Securities and Exchange Commission (SEC).